jaseemabid/blog/_drafts/compiler.md

 generation much simpler*.

 The Core is statically typed with the type of every expression known at compile time.
+TArrow is a function type.

 ```haskell
 data Tipe = TUnit | TInt | TBool | TArrow Tipe Tipe
 ```

-An `Expr` is a nested core expression.
+An `Expr` is a nested Core expression.

 ```haskell
 data Expr